 The APIs in the client libraries are responsible for passing the Selenese commands to a Selenium Server.
 The server then processes a specific function or conducts the tests with respect to the AUT or application under test.
 The APIs in the client libraries are also responsible for receiving the results and passing them to the program.
 The results can then be stored in a variable.
 The program might even report the incident as a failure or success.
 Corrective action can also take place if an undesired error had taken place.

-The test program can be created by simply writing a program which runs some Selenese commands using the APIs in the client library.
+The test program can be created by simply writing a program that runs some Selenese commands using the APIs in the client library.
 If there is a Selenium test script that has been developed in the IDE, the Selenium code can be generated as an alternative option.
 The IDE has the capability to translate the commands into the API function invocations of the client driver.

 Selenium doesn’t need to be installed.
-There are a collection of libraries that need to be downloaded depending on the language you want to use.
+There is a collection of libraries that need to be downloaded depending on the language you want to use.
 When the language has been chosen, you would need to:

-[Related Page: Installation of Selenium IDE]
+[Also Read: Installation of Selenium IDE]

 Now, it has to be extracted in the required directory.